-Having a checklist or guide to follow is a useful way to plan your preschool year.
+Having a preschool reading checklist or guide to follow is a useful way to plan your preschool year.
 Use the following as a preschool year plan, or as an end-of-the-year evaluation for your homeschooled preschooler.
 It’s just a general idea of what you should cover in the year before Kindergarten.

 - Alphabet – Even though your child will work on the alphabet during the kindergarten year, they will most likely go through it quickly.
-If your child learns the alphabet in preschool, they’re more likely to be able to keep up with this fast pace in whatever kindergarten curriculum you may choose later.
+If your child learns the alphabet in preschool, they’re more likely to be able to keep up with this faster pace in whatever kindergarten curriculum you may choose later.

-- Letter Sounds – In addition to the alphabet, you should begin teaching your preschoolers the letter sounds.
+- Letter Sounds – In addition to the alphabet, you should begin teaching your preschoolers their letter sounds.
 Knowing the sounds that each letter makes will help your preschooler be ready for reading in their kindergarten year.

 - Story Sequence – When you read a book to your preschooler, start asking them what happens in the beginning, middle, and end of the story.
 Knowing the sequence of a story is an important reading skill that your preschooler will need to know before kindergarten.

 - Picture Clues – Young readers use a lot of different clues to help understand the text, including the pictures.
 Start introducing this important concept to your preschool before kindergarten.
 When you first open a book, have your preschooler take a look at the picture and describe what they think is happening on that page.
 Your child will definitely use this skill in kindergarten.

 That is certainly not all that your child can learn in homeschool preschool, but it’s a general idea, and the perfect place to start.